 This means if the crime violates the state’s criminal law, such as petty theft, false imprisonment, conspiracy, simple assault, public intoxication, and stalking then it is a state law.
 If it violates federal criminal law, such as hunting, fishing, trapping, disturbance, or injury on wildlife refuges; bribery of public officials and witnesses; and intimidation of voters then it is a federal misdemeanor.

 The federal government does have a right under the Supremacy Clause of the U.S. Constitution to supersede state law and try a case in federal court if the crime fits the definition for both a federal crime as well as a state crime.
 This often happens when federal law enforcement has a special interest in the case.
 In other words, you could commit a crime and think that you will be tried in a state court only to find yourself standing before a federal judge — another compelling reason to have an experienced criminal defense lawyer in your corner.
 The Litvak Law Firm’s attorneys are the misdemeanor defense lawyers Brooklyn residents turn to when they need skilled representation.

-The Federal Rules of Criminal Procedure provides guidance on handling petty offenses (Class B Misdemeanor) and other federal criminal cases in the District Courts and General Trial Courts in the United States.
+The Federal Rules of Criminal Procedure provide guidance on handling petty offenses (Class B Misdemeanor) and other federal criminal cases in the District Courts and General Trial Courts in the United States.
 Other publications offer additional direction on related issues, such as the Federal Rules of Evidence and the Federal Rules of Civil Procedure.

 Misdemeanors are crimes, but not as serious as felonies.
 In New York, they are categorized as Class A and Class B.